What are we missing? Is there a key link we skipped, or a part of the story we got wrong?

 Let us know — we’re counting on you to help Encyclo get better.

 Alaska Dispatch a for-profit online newsmagazine that covers state and local issues in Alaska.
+It also owns the Anchorage Daily News.

 The site was founded by Tony Hopfinger and Amanda Coyne in 2008.
 Alice Rogoff, former CFO of U.S. News & World Report, became its majority owner in 2009.
 The site has an editorial staff of about 12, along with a sales staff of three.